UntitledModGame/umg-mods/lootplot.s0.content/_planning/E25_checklist.md

 ## E25 SPRINT CHECKLIST:

-A couple of small checks to keep us on target:
+A couple of small checks to keep us on target.

+We should mentally check in with these frequently;
+regardless of what task we are working on.